Bisher Amin Khalil al-Rawi: Arrest in Gambia

 Bisher al-Rawi and Jamil al-Banna flew to Gambia to meet a shipment of machine parts to be used to set up an edible oil factory, which was owned by Bisher's brother.
 The two men, along with two others, were taken into custody by the Gambian National Intelligence Agency on their arrival at Banjul airport in Gambia on 8 November 2002, purportedly on suspicion of alleged links to al-Qaeda and advice from British security authorities.
 At first the two men were under a kind of unofficial house arrest.
 They were not formally charged with any crimes under Gambian law.
 They were told that they would be released when their machinery had been checked to make sure it was not something that could be used for terrorism.

 They were not detained in a Gambian jail, but rather in a CIA "snatch team" safe house, which was provided by American security officials.
 They were guarded by Gambians and interrogated by American agents.

 In late December 2002, the CIA decided to transport them from Gambia.
 The "black team" that arrived to escort them wore black uniforms, and their faces were covered by black balaclavas.
 They cut the clothes from the detainees' bodies and bound them for transportation.
-The two men were illegally "rendered" to Bagram Air Base in Afghanistan where he was imprisoned underground in total darkness for weeks.
+The two men were illegally "rendered" to Bagram Air Base in Afghanistan where they were imprisoned underground in total darkness for weeks.

 In March 2003, Jamil al-Banna and Bisher al-Rawi were transferred to United States military custody at Guantanamo Bay detention camp.